PAIR-code/lit/README.md

 ## Download and Installation

-LIT can be installed via pip, or can be built from source.
-Building from source is necessary if you wish to update any of the front-end or core back-end code.
+LIT can be installed via `pip` or built from source.
+Building from source is necessary if you update any of the front-end or core back-end code.

 ### Install from source

-Download the repo and set up a Python environment:
+Clone the repo and set up a Python environment:

 ```sh
 git clone https://github.com/PAIR-code/lit.git ~/lit